Khabikki Lake

-Khabikki Lake (کھبکی جھیل) is a salt water lake, in the Soan Sakaser Valley in the southern Salt Range in Khushab District, Punjab, Pakistan.
-This lake is formed due to the absence of drainage in the range.
-It is part of Uchhali Wetlands Complex and has been designated a Ramsar site.
+Khabikki Lake (کھبکی جھیل) is a saltwater lake in the Soan Sakaser Valley in the southern Salt Range in Khushab District, Punjab, Pakistan..
+It is a part of the Uchhali Wetlands Complex.
+In 1976, it was designated a Ramsar site, the first such site in Pakistan.

-The lake is two kilometres long and one kilometer across at its widest.
-A hill gently ascends on the right side of the lake.
+The lake is two kilometres long and one kilometer across at its widest, with a depth of 8 to 10 feet..
+It is bordered by mountains on the north and south sides.